forestgeo/fgeo/README.md

 ### Before you install **fgeo**

-Before you install **fgeo** you may try it at <https://bit.ly/fgeo-demo>
+Before you install **fgeo**, you may try it at
-(you will need to create a free rstudio.cloud account).
+<https://bit.ly/fgeo-demo> (you will need to create a free rstudio.cloud
+account).

 ### Can you skip the detailed installation?

 Skip this section if you understand this code and it works for you.
-Otherwise keep reading.
+Otherwise, keep reading.

 ``` r
 # install.packages(devtools)